What The True Colors Personality Test May Say About You

 The meaning behind each personality test color

-Each color result in the test is said to correspond with certain personality traits.
+Each color result in the True Colors test is said to correspond with certain personality traits.
 Your likes and dislikes may point to that result.
 There are four possible results, including the following.

 Orange personality result

 The color orange is said to represent activity and excitement.
 Metaphorically, it may be represented by fire, adventure, or delicious fruits.
 The test states those under the orange result are fun-loving, humorous, witty, and charming.
 Oranges tend to love a challenge and appreciate recognition for their achievements.
 They may also prefer to lead, not follow.
-Those under this color may learn by trying an activity themselves instead of listening to a lecture or allowing someone else to teach them.
+Those under this color may have a learning style where it’s better for them to try an activity instead of listening to a lecture or allowing someone else to teach them.

 Gold personality result